 Ready, Set, Food! is a daily supplement that gently introduces your baby to peanut, egg, and milk, the three most common childhood food allergens.
-USDA guidelines report says to introduce allergens as early as 4 months, and our system makes it easy.
+The 2020 USDA-HHS Dietary Guidelines Advisory Commitee Report recommends "introducing peanut and egg in an age-appropriate form, in the first year of life (after age 4 months)", and our system makes it easy.
 Simply add a packet of Ready, Set, Food! to your baby's breast milk, formula, or food starting between 4-11 months of age, and continue for 6 months or until your baby is eating these foods regularly in their diet.

 Ready, Set, Food! gradually introduces one food at a time, starting with an ultra-low dose of each allergen before slowly increasing to the maintenance amount used in the clinical studies.
 As a result, the initial allergen exposures are much gentler than what families typically feed their infants, equivalent to less than 1 teaspoon of yogurt or cow’s milk, 1/8th teaspoon of peanut butter, and 1/250th of a cooked egg.
-In the clinical trials (LEAP, EAT, PETIT), there were no cases of severe allergic reactions in over 2,000 infant participants between the ages of 4-11 months of age.
+In independent clinical trials, there were no cases of severe allergic reactions in over 2,000 infant participants between the ages of 4-11 months of age.

-Yes, though we recommend discussing your baby's intolerance with his/her pediatrician in order to get advice about your child's specific needs.
+We recommend discussing your baby's intolerance with his/her pediatrician in order to get advice about your child's specific needs before starting Ready, Set, Food!
 Both food allergies and food intolerances can make someone feel unwell, and it can sometimes be difficult to tell the difference between a food allergy and food intolerance.